jessicarush/react-notes/jsx.md

 ## Conditionally render content

-Style-wise, there's a number of ways to conditionally render elements.
+Style-wise, there's a number of ways to conditionally render elements using the methods described above in the [Conditionals](#conditionals) section.
 For example, you could render one or another variable using the conditional operator:

 ```javascript
 render() {